diogro/expressionVariance-manuscript/main.md

 ## Variance correlation

-We assessed the similarity in gene expression variance across studies by using a between study Spearman correlation matrix of the measured SDs.
+We assessed the similarity in gene expression variance across studies by using a between-study Spearman correlation matrix of the measured SDs.
 Only genes present in all studies were used to calculate the Spearman correlation matrix, 4300 genes in total.
 Using Spearman correlations avoids problems related to overall scaling or coverage differences, and allows us to assess if the same genes are usually more or less variable across studies.
 To investigate the factors involved in determining correlations between studies, we used a varying effects model to investigate the effect of study origin and tissue on the correlations across studies.